 Follow the on-screen instructions so you’ll be guided through the entire pairing process.
 Don’t worry because it will be short and quick.
 Once your mouse and Mac are paired, you are all set.

 However, to be able to use the multi-touch feature, you have to install the wireless mouse software.
 You can get it from Apple’s website.
-If your Mac is already running on Mac OS X 10.6.2 or later versions, you need not download the software because the multi-touch feature is already installed.
+If your Mac is already running on Mac OS X 10.6.2 or later versions, you don’t need to download the software because the multi-touch feature is already installed.

 After the installation of the wireless mouse software, your Mac will automatically reboot.
 If everything goes well, Magic Mouse should be completely functional and ready to take commands.